J.D./M.B.A. Programs with The Drucker Graduate School of Management

 If I am a current Southwestern student or recent graduate, do I have to take the Graduate Management Admission Test (GMAT)?

 No. For applications to the MBA program, the Drucker School will accept the LSAT in lieu of the GMAT for current Southwestern students and Southwestern alumni within five years of graduation.
-Applicants to the E.M.B.A. students are not required to take the GMAT.

 How much will the concurrent-degree program cost?